r0han99/pyramid/README.md

 ## Description

-The **pyramid** utility creates  and visualises your ongoing and anticipated project directories like a **stack-structure** where, your current most
-frequently used project directory paths(absolute) are pushed into the
-stack and then can be frequently changed into any of those directories for furthur work which is one of the 'n' other efficient things that this utility can handle.
+The **pyramid** utility creates  and visualises your ongoing and anticipated frequently used directories in the command-line, like a **stack-structure** where, you can now access this stack using the command with the coded params and effiently change into the those directories without having to almost type the entire path everytime.
+This is one of the `n` other things that this utility can handel.

 ## Dependencies for Shell and Python3

 ```bash